North Colesdale Park

 North Colesdale Park is a hamlet in the Canadian province of Saskatchewan.
-It is in the Rural Municipality of McKillop No. 220.
+It is adjacent to Colesdale Park on the eastern shore of Last Mountain Lake in the Rural Municipality of McKillop No. 220.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, North Colesdale Park had a population of 22 living in 12 of its 28 total private dwellings, a change of from its 2016 population of 30.
 With a land area of 0.11 km2, it had a population density of in 2021.